 respond critically to academic texts while developing their vocabulary

 knowledge.
 At this level, students begin

 to draft longer essays that display complexity in organization and content.
+Students with TOEFL scores of 45 - 56 (IELTS score 5-5.5) may be placed in level 4.
 View Level 4 courses.

 In Level 5, students gain the language knowledge and skills necessary to